Understanding, Avoiding and Dealing with Collisions & Traffic AccidentsUpdated Nov. 12, 2019

 - A vehicle rolling over on a bend and colliding with a stationary object off the roadside qualifies as single-vehicle AND involves roll-over.

 In each of these collision types, momentum, energy, inertia, impulse and force play different roles.
-As a result, some types of traffic collision are usually more severe than others.
+As a result, some types of traffic collisions are usually more severe than others.
 The way different collisions typically play out is discussed in full in the next module, following this introduction.

 This is essential knowledge for motorists to have.
 Most unavoidable collisions have several possible outcomes.
 When you know which outcome is the most likely to result in death or serious injury, you can take action to direct your vehicle into a less destructive situation.